3 Key Principles for Better E-Learning Design

 The same goes for learning.
 Your job isn’t to dump information on learners; it’s to help them understand why it matters and how to use it.

-Pro Tip: When you’re working with subject matter experts, they’ll often push for more information.
-Your role is to help them see that effective learning isn’t about quantity – it’s about making the content meaningful and usable.
+Pro Tip: When you’re working with subject matter experts (SMEs), they’ll often push for more information.
+Your role is to help them see that effective learning isn’t about quantity—it’s about making the content meaningful and usable.

-Remember: your course is part of a bigger picture
+2. Remember, your course is part of a bigger system

 Learning doesn’t happen in a vacuum.
-Your e-learning course is just one piece of a much larger puzzle.
+Your e-learning course is just one piece of a much larger ecosystem.
 Here’s why this matters:

-• Your 30-minute course fits into this broader ecosystem of learning
+- Your 30-minute course fits into this broader learning ecosystem.

 This means you need to think beyond just your course.
 Consider how your content connects to learners’ everyday work and existing knowledge.
 The more you can help them make these connections, the more effective your training will be.

 As the course designer, you’re in charge of everything that appears on screen.
-This is a big responsibility – each element you include (or leave out) affects how well people learn.
+This is a big responsibility—each element you include (or leave out) affects how well people learn.
 Random or poorly organized content creates confusion.
-And confused learners aren’t learning effectively.
+And confused learners can’t learn effectively.

 Sure, sometimes you want learners to figure things out on their own.
 That can be valuable for certain types of learning.
 But most of the time, your job is to clear the path to understanding, not create obstacles.